Office of the Governor|

 McGreevey invests $2.4 million

-to revitalize Main Street in Avon
+to revitalize Main Street in Avon-by-the-Sea

 “When we invest in New Jersey’s downtowns, everyone benefits—businesses and residents,” said McGreevey.
 “By investing over $2 million in Avon’s Main Street, we are not only encouraging economic growth and spurring development, but also contributing to the character of the community.”

-In September 2002, Avon received a $2.4 million federal Transportation Enhancement grant to make various downtown streetscape improvements along Main Street (Route 71) including the installation of ornamental lighting, wooden benches, red brick sidewalks, decorative trash receptacles, and tree plantings.
+In September 2002, Avon received a $2.4 million federal Transportation Enhancement grant to make various downtown streetscape improvements along Main Street including the installation of ornamental lighting, wooden benches, red brick sidewalks, decorative trash receptacles, and tree plantings.

 The project is approximately ¾ of a mile long.
-It starts just north of the Rt.
-71 Shark River Bridge and goes to the border of Bradley Beach, in the vicinity of Lake Side Avenue.
+It starts just north of the Route 71 Shark River Bridge and goes to the border of Bradley Beach, in the vicinity of Lake Side Avenue.